AntonioGiordano12/SchoolOfSolana-program/frontend/README.md

 ## Connecting to the Program

-The frontend connects to the Game of Life Solana program deployed at:
+The frontend interacts with the Game of Life program on Devnet:
-`Ge1ccFAwTuKgMY3AYpa9QsU5xCWce9iRiGiSaFa6NL1j`
+- Program ID: `Ge1ccFAwTuKgMY3AYpa9QsU5xCWce9iRiGiSaFa6NL1j`

-Make sure your wallet is connected to the Devnet network to interact with the program.
+- Network: Devnet (make sure your wallet is connected to Devnet)

 ## User Interface